MangoeLeafer/My-Manual-Arch-Linux/README.md

 Additionally, reading the **'/etc/clamav/clamd.conf'** file can let you see the other log files that are being written to, which you can read the logs for with the same command above, just with a different directory.

 The next thing we will do is install rootkit protection.
 Rootkits are one of the most dangerous malwares that GNU/Linux users could encounter because it can enable an unauthorized user to gain control of a computer system without being detected.
-So for us, we're going to be downloading **'rkhunter'**.
+So for us, we're going to be installing **'rkhunter'**.

 ```
 $ sudo pacman -S rkhunter